AayushMainali-Github/number-theory-2/README.md

 ### Arithmetic

+- `divisors(n)` – Returns all positive divisors of a given integer n
 - `extendedGCD(a, b)` – Extended Greatest Common Divisor
 - `gcd(a, b)` – Greatest Common Divisor using Euclid’s algorithm
 - `lcm(a, b)` – Least Common Multiple using the formula `lcm(a, b) = |a*b| / gcd(a, b)`